WebOfTrustInfo/rwot1-sf/draft-documents/Decentralized-Public-Key-Infrastructure-CURRENT.md

 2. The system must make all-or-nothing forward progress: either every principal must witness every other principal’s updates to their identifier/public-key bindings, or else no one may observe any updates.
 This is required to protect against Mal’s possible network-level attacks by alerting the entire network to her presence if she censors updates to certain principals.
 This makes targeted attacks against certain users or key-pairs extremely costly, because it ensures that the only way Mal can attack anyone is to attack everyone at once.

 As already suggested, DPKI achieves these design principles through use of secure decentralized key-value datastores to host the bindings between identifiers and public-key hashes.
-See *§5, "Security of Identifiers and Public-Keys" *provides details.
+See *§5, "Security of Identifiers and Public-Keys"* for details.

 ## 4. Registration and Identifiers